 Council Offices, Receptions and Visitor Information Centre

-Tendring District Council offices and leisure centres are now closed to the public to protect you and our staff.
+Tendring District Council offices are currently closed to the public to protect you and our staff.

 - By telephone – our Customer Service team is manned and able to take your calls (9am to 5pm Monday to Thursday, 4.30pm Friday).
 If you know the team you want to speak to you can dial their direct line, if not call our switchboard on 01255 686868